san985tos/OCP-CNV/README.md

   importer-rhel8-ocs     0/1     ContainerCreating   0          1s
   ```

-- Watch the logs and you can see the process, it may initially give an error about the pod waiting to start, you can retry after a few seconds:
+- DO: Watch the logs and you can see the process, it may initially give an error about the pod waiting to start, you can retry after a few seconds:

   ```
   oc logs importer-rhel8-ocs -f